'Celtic Fields' – Archaeology's stepchildren

 Slovakia Possible, contrast moderate, data not complete so far, only mostly mountains, resolution good Only insufficient 5 m grid downloadable as DGM.
 Free higher resolution DGMs must be laboriously loaded and converted via small tiled LAS/LAZ files.

 It is deplorable how inconsistent the ways of accessing data and the ways of presenting it are – across the EU, but also within Germany.
-It is remarkable that many German states do not feel bound by the EU directives that publicly collected data should be available free of charge.
-The data are offered so overpriced that they can only be used by those institutions that can use the data free of charge, usually the archaeological heritage management and possibly the universities.
+It is remarkable that many German states did not (and do not like Saarland) feel bound by the EU directives that publicly collected data should be available free of charge.
+The data were offered so overpriced that they can only be used by those institutions that can use the data free of charge, usually the archaeological heritage management and possibly the universities.
 The climax is that these federal states, with one exception, some time ago cancelled the much cheaper 2-m grid, which is completely sufficient for archaeological purposes, from their offer without giving any reasons.
-This high-price policy, the yield of which probably does not even finance the employees involved, has regrettably put a stop to extensive data use on the part of independent research.
+This high-price policy, the yield of which probably does not even finance the employees involved, had regrettably put a stop to extensive data use on the part of independent research for a long time.
 More...

 Back © Volker Arnold 2023